 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to this agreement, Freedom Mortgage will attempt to refinance certain mortgage loans underlying Aurora's MSR portfolio as directed by Aurora.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
 The agreement has an initial term of one year, subject to automatic renewals of one year each and subject to termination by either party upon 60 days prior notice.
 All new loans must qualify for sale to Fannie Mae or Freddie Mac and meet other conditions set forth in the agreement.
-During the quarter ended March 31, 2017, MSRs on 40 loans with an aggregate UPB of approximately \$10.2 million had been received from Freedom Mortgage which generated approximately \$24,600 in fees due to Freedom Mortgage.
+During the three month period ended June 30, 2017, MSRs on 35 loans with an aggregate UPB of approximately \$6.8 million had been received from Freedom Mortgage which generated approximately \$5,200 in fees due to Freedom Mortgage.
+During the six month period ended June 30, 2017, MSRs on 75 loans with an aggregate UPB of approximately \$17.0 million had been received from Freedom Mortgage which generated approximately \$29,800 in fees due to Freedom Mortgage.